alphashack/graphdat-sdk-node/README.md

 This is a Node package forked from "nodetime".
 It works on linux (and the like) and OSX.

 ###Installation
-Add our nodetime dependency to your package.json:
+Add our graphdat dependency to your package.json:

     "graphdat": "git://github.com/alphashack/graphdat-sdk-node.git"

 Install the package:

     npm install

-Before any other require statements in your app, require nodetime:
+Before any other require statements in your app, require graphdat:

-    require('nodetime').profile({
+    require('graphdat').profile({
         netSync: false,
         gdSync: {}
     });